CometTools/Packages/packages/wake_on_lan/README.md

 `MACAddress` is a helper class to ensure that your MAC address has been formatted correctly.

-The class has a static function, `validate(String address)` which allows easy validation that an MAC address string is correctly formatted.
+The class has a static function, `validate(String address)` which allows easy validation that a MAC address string is correctly formatted.

 > The MAC address **must be** delimited by colons (:) between each hexidecimal octet.

-Create a `MACAddress` object by using the factory `MACAddress.from(address)` where `address` is a string representation of the address.
+Create a `MACAddress` instance by using the factory `MACAddress.from(address)` where `address` is a string representation of the address.
 The factory will call the validation function mentioned above, but will throw a `FormatException` on a poorly constructed string, so it is recommended to validate it first.

 ```dart
 String address = 'AA:BB:CC:DD:EE:FF';